 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-While going through childhood development, it is essential that certain experiences are had with caregivers and certain skills are learned.
-If we don’t get practiced in childhood for what it means to function effectively in our bodies, to live with others, and to solve everyday problems, most people would probably agree this would result in some sort of dysfunction.
-For those who develop Borderline Personality Disorder (BPD) the main problem is the lack of becoming well-versed (or practiced) in managing and tolerating emotions, and likewise developing reactions to emotions that make life harder rather than easier to live.
+While going through childhood development, it is essential that many experiences are had with caregivers, and during this time specific skills are learned.
+If we don’t get practiced in childhood for what it means to function effectively in our bodies, to live with others, and to solve everyday problems, most people would probably agree this would result in some dysfunction.
+For those who develop Borderline Personality Disorder (BPD) the main problem is the lack of becoming well-versed (or practiced) in managing and tolerating emotions, and likewise developing reactions to emotions that make life harder rather than easier.

-If we are to get “practiced” or “skillful” in dealing with our emotions, then we need to learn what they are all about… what they are called (developing an emotional vocabulary), what situations they appropriately fit into, how big or how small they can be, how they can be expressed “too big” or “too small”, how to work through them, and how to use them to our advantage rather than being controlled or manipulated by them.
-This type of practice and learning is absolutely essential for learning to live in a human body, although doesn’t happen nearly often enough for many children with their caregivers.
-The emotional practice is potentially available as children have opportunities to experience life challenges, frustrations, and joys, etc., and then receive the constructive/loving guidance of caregivers.
+If we are to get “practiced” or “skillful” in dealing with our emotions, then we need to learn all about them.
+For instance, we need to learn what they are called (developing an emotional vocabulary), what situations they appropriately fit into, how big or how small they can be, how they can be expressed “too big” or “too small”, how to work through them, and how to use them to our advantage rather than being controlled or manipulated by them.
+This type of emotional practice and learning is essential for learning to live in a human body.
+However, for many children, it doesn’t happen nearly often enough to develop emotional intelligence.
+The emotional practice is potentially available as children have opportunities to experience life challenges, frustrations, and joys, etc., and then receive the helpful/loving guidance of caregivers.

-After experiencing emotional invalidation over and over again with caregivers (and perhaps with other family members as well) a child will eventually conclude that it is impossible to freely express and successfully work through feelings.
-Opportunities to practice emotions are thereafter given up, resulting in lack of skills, but also a “build up” of unexpressed emotional content and potential development of emotional sensitivities that may cause problems for that person in the future.
-For instance, if unable to process feelings of guilt, rejection, or low-worth, a person may go to great lengths to avoid interactions they believe will trigger this type of feeling as they live life, or otherwise react to these feeling states in ways that get them in trouble (over-reacting).
+After experiencing emotional invalidation over and over again with caregivers (and perhaps with other family members as well), a child will eventually conclude that it is impossible to express and successfully work through feelings freely.
+Opportunities to practice emotions are after that given up, resulting in lack of skills, but also a “build up” of unexpressed emotional content and potential development of emotional sensitivities that may cause problems for that person in the future.
+For instance, if unable to process feelings of guilt, rejection, or low-worth, a person may go to great lengths to avoid interactions they believe will trigger this feeling as they live life, or otherwise react to these feeling states in ways that get them in trouble (over-reacting).

 Parents often take an “all-or-nothing” approach to emotions with their children, such that emotions are considered “bad” altogether because they appear to undermine problem-solving ability.
-This may be true if emotions are not guided and children do not learn how to live with them.
-The big problem with ignoring emotions, however, is that they are hard-wired into the brain and our biology, and therefore cannot be left unaddressed for too long without consequences (meaning that disorder may happen if emotions get ignored/invalidated over and over again).
-It is especially dangerous to ignore and neglect emotions when a human-being is a more emotionally sensitive type.
+Being unable to problem-solve may in actuality turn out to be true if emotions are not guided, and children do not learn how to live in their bodies.
+The big problem with ignoring feelings, however, is that they are hard-wired into the brain and our biology, and therefore cannot be left unaddressed for too long without consequences (meaning that disorder may happen if emotions get ignored/invalidated over and over again).
+It is especially dangerous to ignore and neglect feelings when a human being is a more emotionally sensitive type.

-If you are dealing with a Borderline Personality Disorder (BPD) diagnosis, or in a relationship with someone who is working through this, please recognize that a new skillset is being learned and takes some time to develop proficiency (to get good at it).
-The BPD behaviors, and everything else BPD that may appear to be nothing but refusal to take proper responsibility in life, is most likely a complete inability to work through and otherwise manage difficult emotions.
+If you are dealing with a Borderline Personality Disorder (BPD) diagnosis, or in a relationship with someone who is working through this, please recognize that a new skill set is being learned and takes some time to develop proficiency (to get good at it).
+The BPD behaviours and everything else BPD that may appear to be nothing but refusal to take proper responsibility in life is most likely a complete inability to work through and otherwise manage difficult emotions.
 The strong tendency for people who observe this disorder (especially in adults) is to more intensely invalidate the feelings and incorrectly assume that feelings can be managed when they cannot.
-The common result of making the wrong assumptions about someone’s lack of emotional mastery, is to again induce the conditions that contributed to developing disorder in the first place – invalidating the feelings.
+The typical result of making the wrong assumptions about someone’s lack of emotional mastery is to induce again the conditions that contributed to developing the disorder in the first place – invalidating the feelings.